-- III.
-A FULL medical clearance (If applicable by your primary care provider and any additional specialist) will include: - A letter of clearance from your Primary Care Provider (PCP) - A letter of clearance from your Specialist(s), if necessary - Lab results CBC, CMP, PT/PTT/INR - Chest X-Ray - EKG - Any other procedures deemed appropriate by your PCP/Specialist.
+A FULL medical clearance may include:

+- Letter of clearance from your Primary Care Provider (PCP) - Letter of clearance from your Specialist(s), if necessary - ❖ Lab results CBC, CMP, PT/PTT/INR - Chest X-Ray - EKG - ❖ Any other procedures deemed appropriate by your PCP/Specialist. - If you have Heart or Lung problems, you will need written surgical clearance from your Heart or Lung doctor.
-IV.

 Surgery arrival times

-Arrival time to the designated hospital or surgical center will be provided the DAY before your surgery.
-Generally, surgery will begin in about 2 hours after your arrival time.
-If you have not heard from our office by 3 pm that day, please call 702-731-1616 and ask to be transferred to "Team Baldauf."

-- DO NOT EAT OR DRINK anything (including water, breath mints, gum) 8 hours prior to surgery.
-Any exceptions to this rule (i.e. special medications) will be discussed at your preoperative visit. - When your arrival time is given, you will also be informed when you will need to stop eating or drinking. - Morning of Your Surgery - Take ONLY those medications you were instructed to take by your physician and/or the PA.
-Take these medications with a small sip of water. - You may shower and brush your teeth. - Do not use perfume, deodorant, powder, cream, make-up, or nail polish. - Bring a case for your eyeglasses, hearing aids, and dentures.
-Do not wear or bring contact lenses. - Wear comfortable non-skid or rubber-soled shoes such as walking shoes or tennis shoes. - Bring personal items such as toiletries and daily care items.
-Please leave valuables, money, and jewelry at home.
+- Arrival time to the designated hospital or surgical center will be provided the DAY before your surgery.
+Generally, surgery will begin in about 2 hours after your arrival time. - If you have not heard from our office by 3 pm that day, please call 702-731-1616 and ask to be transferred to "Team Baldauf." - DO NOT EAT OR DRINK anything (including water, breath mints, gum) 8 hours prior to surgery.
+Any exceptions to this rule (i.e. special medications) will be discussed at your pre-operative visit. - When your arrival time is given, you will also be informed when you will need to stop eating or drinking.